georgi-denchew/re-partners-task/README.md

 - the application is containerized using Docker and hosted on AWS ECS hosted
 - the frontend is kept in the same repository for simplicity
-  - it is also containerized and runs on ECS
+- the frontend is hosted in an S3 bucket
 - `PACK_SIZES` are configurable through an environment variable
 - `PACK_SIZES` can also be replaced using `PUT /admin/packs`
 - unit tests run as part of the image build process